 Why Baked Fish and Chips?

-If you love the taste of classic fish and chips but want a healthier alternative, baked fish and chips is the perfect solution.
-By oven-baking instead of deep-frying, you reduce unhealthy fats while still achieving a crispy, golden exterior.
-Plus, baked fish retains more nutrients, making it a win-win for both flavor and health.
+If you enjoy the flavor of traditional fish and chips but prefer a lighter option, baked fish and chips is the way to go.
+By baking instead of deep-frying, you cut down on unhealthy fats while still getting that crispy, golden crust.
+Even better, baked fish preserves more nutrients making it a win for both taste and health.

 The Health Benefits of Baking Instead of Frying